conanbatt/OpenKaya/README.markdown

 Some caveats: be careful with Seki! it is counted as no points under japanese rules, regardless of eyes.
 There is a test case that will likely fail with any intuitive algorithm for determining score.

+This will probably be extended for Score estimation.

 Rating FAQ
 ======